 We also sought advice about the editorial content we create to check if it could be considered advertorial or sponsorship.

 “An advertorial (or ‘advertising feature’) is a piece of content in editorial space which is paid for by a brand and over which they exercise some degree of editorial control.
 If a confectionary brand gives your favourite blogger a goody-bag on condition that they write positively about it, that’s an ad.
 If a travel company sends a vlogger on a free trip to the Andes on condition that they have final editorial sign-off for any videos made about it, those are ads.”

 “Sponsorship only has the ‘payment’ element and leaves editorial control entirely with the creator; these are not ads for the purposes of the CAP Code.
 If a computer company gives or lends a vlogger a PC on condition that they give an honest review, that’s not an ad.
 If a car company financially supports a series of news articles, but has no editorial input, that’s not an ad.

-To clarify, all the brands we work with including gin brands, tonics and mixers, bars and other brands, businesses or named individuals who appear on our website, including those who feature in our editorial content, have no editorial control over the content.
+To clarify, all the brands we work with including gin brands, tonics and mixers, bars and other brands, businesses or named individuals who appear on our website, including those who feature in our editorial content, have no editorial control over the content we publish.